Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Removing crowns of teeth may provide a false sense of security and often doesn't address the dog's level of suffering.
-Aggression is often defensive behavior carried out by fearful, anxious dogs.
-A dog without teeth may no longer sink his canines in your skin, but his underlying stress levels may remain high and addressing them is of paramount importance so to relieve the dog's suffering.
+Removing the crowns of teeth may provide a false sense of security and doesn't address the dog's level of suffering.
+Aggression is often a defensive behavior carried out by fearful, anxious dogs.
+A dog without teeth may no longer sink his or her canines into your skin, but his or her underlying stress level may remain high, and addressing that is of paramount importance.

-Another alternative a colleague trainer of mine brought to my attention, is the Saciri Bite Guard.
-This may look like a brilliant invention, but it doesn't take a behavior expert to read the Rottweiler's uncomfortable body language when he is exposed to the child in the video below.
-Such options should not be used as a substitute for behavior modification, and most importantly, the dog should not be exposed and placed into situations he cannot handle in the first place!
+Another alternative some people discuss is the SACIRI Bite Guard.
+This may look like a brilliant invention, but it doesn't take a behavior expert to read the dog's uncomfortable behavior in the video above.
+Such options should not be used as a substitute for behavior modification, and most importantly, the dog should not be exposed and placed into situations he or she cannot handle in the first place!

 - Dog Behavior: Understanding Dog Threshold Levels

 What does it mean for a dog to be over or under threshold?
 What exactly are threshold levels in dogs?
 This guide should give you a hint and helpful advice on how to create the fertile grounds for a good desensitization and counter-conditioning progra